Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 If you want to fast, it's better in the sandbox.

-To compare the "collective farm" RD-180 and F-1, one must at least visually consider the difference.
+To compare the "collective farm" RD-180 and F-1, you need to at least visually examine the difference.

-And they buy MI-17, then what?
-Talking about technology, not about economics.
-The discussion is completely different.
+And they buy MI-17, what next?
+We are talking about technology, not about economics.
+The discussion is about something completely different.

 Sorry if that is wrong ....